DHK-Tn/StgData/README.md

   <img src="https://github.com/DHK-Tn/FuckThisShit_Bomber/blob/main/DHK.png"><br>
 </p>
 #:boom::bomb: this Created For Help people send files anonymously ♡ :bomb::bomb: <br>
-*** Also you can easy extract EXIF MetaData from pictures with just one click moreover you can send anonymously msgs crypted in the binary pic code .***
+*** Also you can easy extract EXIF MetaData from pictures with just one click moreover<br> you can send anonymously msgs crypted in the binary pic code .***<br><br>

-Aas soon it will be available for windows .
+As soon it will be available for windows .

 ## Features: